search icon

 They should also be able to relate this information to the company so it can be used for future projects.

-2. Conduct User Research
+2. Conduct user research

-A UX designer can conduct research before beginning design work, including interviews with users or potential clients, focus groups, surveys, and more.
+This may include interviews with users or potential clients, focus groups, surveys, and more.

 This research provides valuable insight into how people use a product and what they think of it—and helps guide decisions about what features need to be added or improved upon in future versions.